 Stockholder Proposals.
-Only stockholders meeting certain criteria outlined in our By-laws are eligible to submit nominations for election to the Board or to propose other proper business for consideration by stockholders at an annual meeting.
-Under the By-laws, stockholders who wish to nominate persons for election to the Board or propose other proper business for consideration by stockholders at an annual meeting must give proper written notice to us not earlier than the 120th day and not later than the 90th day before the first anniversary of the preceding year's annual meeting, provided that in the event that an annual meeting is called for a date that is not within 25 days before or after such anniversary date, notice by the stockholder in order to be timely must be received not later than the close of business on the 10th day following the day on which we mail or publicly announce our notice of the date of the annual meeting, whichever occurs first.
-Therefore, notices regarding nominations of persons for election to the Board and proposals of other proper business for consideration at the 2019 annual meeting of stockholders must be submitted to us no earlier than January 17, 2019 and no later than February 16, 2019.
-If the date of the 2019 annual meeting is moved more than 25 days before or after the anniversary date of the 2018 annual meeting, the deadline will instead be the close of business on the 10th day following notice of the date of the 2019 annual meeting of stockholders or public disclosure of such date, whichever occurs first.
-We have discretionary power, but are not obligated, to consider stockholder proposals submitted after February 16, 2019 for the 2019 annual meeting.
+Only stockholders meeting certain criteria outlined in our Amended and Restated By-Laws (the "By-Laws") are eligible to submit nominations for election to the Board or to propose other proper business for consideration by stockholders at an annual meeting.
+Under the By-Laws, stockholders who wish to nominate persons for election to the Board or propose other proper business for consideration by stockholders at an annual meeting must give proper written notice to us not earlier than 120 days and not later than 90 days before the first anniversary of the preceding year's annual meeting, provided that in the event that an annual meeting is called for a date that is not within 25 days before or after such anniversary date, notice by the stockholder in order to be timely must be received not later than the close of business on the tenth day following the day on which we mail or publicly announce our notice of the date of the annual meeting, whichever occurs first.
+Therefore, notices regarding nominations of persons for election to the Board and proposals of other proper business for consideration at the 2020 annual meeting of stockholders must be submitted to us no earlier than January 17, 2020 and no later than February 16, 2020.
+If the date of the 2020 annual meeting is moved more than 25 days before or after the anniversary date of the 2019 Annual Meeting, the deadline will instead be the close of business on the tenth day following notice of the date of the 2020 annual meeting of stockholders or public disclosure of such date, whichever occurs first.
+We have discretionary power, but are not obligated, to consider stockholder proposals submitted after February 16, 2020 for the 2020 annual meeting.

 Stockholder proposals will also need to comply with SEC regulations, such as Rule 14a-8 of the Exchange Act regarding the inclusion of stockholder proposals in any Company-sponsored proxy material.
-In order to be included in our proxy materials for the 2019 annual meeting of stockholders, pursuant to Rule 14a-8 of the Exchange Act the submission deadline for stockholder proposals is December 7, 2018.
-All written proposals must be received by our Corporate Secretary, at our corporate offices at 77 Rio Robles, San Jose, California 95134 by the close of business on the required deadline in order to be considered for inclusion in our proxy materials for the 2019 annual meeting of stockholders.
+In order to be included in our proxy materials for the 2020 annual meeting of stockholders, pursuant to Rule 14a-8 of the Exchange Act the submission deadline for stockholder proposals is December 7, 2019.
+All written proposals must be received by our Corporate Secretary, at our corporate offices at 77 Rio Robles, San Jose, California 95134 by the close of business on the required deadline in order to be considered for inclusion in our proxy materials for the 2020 annual meeting of stockholders.